Full Throttle (1995 video game): Release

-Full Throttle was released on April 30, 1995.
+Full Throttle was released on May 19, 1995.
 At the time of its release, LucasArts adventure games were aiming to sell about 100,000 copies; Full Throttle broke that mark by selling over one million units.
 According to Edge, it was the very first LucasArts adventure to reach this number.

 Reception

 At aggregate review website Metacritic the game received generally favorable reviews, and has over time become a cult classic among adventure games.
 Critics generally praised the game's animation, voice acting and soundtrack, but many reviewers felt the game was too short.

 A Next Generation reviewer called Full Throttle "the kind of game the Mac was meant for" and "a sheer joy to behold, even if you loathed Monkey Island with a seething, purple passion".
 Citing the futuristic setting, "kick-butt" soundtrack, outstanding voice acting, understated humor, and overall cinematic presentation, the reviewer gave it four out of five stars.
 Full Throttle later won Computer Gaming World's 1995 Readers' Choice award for "Adventure Game of the Year", although it was not among the editors' nominees.
 PC Gamers Steve Poole also praised the game's sound, citing both the inclusion of The Gone Jackals' music and the professional voice acting as points of high praise.
 Poole did note that puzzles can at times be too simple, with an aesthetic of "find item A to use on item B".
 Commenting on the game's length, he noted that while short, "it's one wild ride while it lasts".
 Bernard H. Yee of PC Magazine had similar thoughts in his review.
 He too felt the game was short, but praised the game's cartoon-like animation and visuals, voice acting and soundtrack.
-He noted that some adventure gamers might "grouse at the action-arcade fight sequences or grumble at the long narrative sequences" but felt that the game as "impressive and attention-grabbing".
+He noted that some adventure gamers might "grouse at the action-arcade fight sequences or grumble at the long narrative sequences" but felt that the game was "impressive and attention-grabbing".
 PC Gamer US's editors later presented the game with a "Special Achievement in Musical Score" award, and argued that it "showed the world that every game can benefit greatly from a good musical score".
 The editors nominated Full Throttle as their 1995 "Best Adventure Game", although it lost to Beavis and Butt-Head in Virtual Stupidity.